Our Service Standards

 Monitoring our performance

 We monitor our performance against these service standards on a regular basis to see how we are doing.
 Research Resource (www.researchresource.co.uk) have carried out a number of independent surveys on our behalf.
-Our latest survey, was carried out in 2015 and shows that customers generally feel that we are meeting our service standards.
+The last survey was carried out in

 Over 98% of those who responded were acknowledged when they came into our offices, felt the receptionist was very helpful, polite and willing to listen.
-Where customers were referred to another member of staff to assist them with their enquiry, satisfaction levels were still very high - up to 93%.
+100% of those who responded said that reception staff were friendly, polite and helpful.